aaronrussell/cloudapp_api/README.md

 A simple Ruby wrapper for the [CloudApp API](http://support.getcloudapp.com/faqs/developers/api).
 Uses [HTTParty](http://github.com/jnunemaker/httparty) with a simple ActiveResource-like interface.

 Two interfaces are provided for interacting with the CloudApp API.
-The first is a ActiveResource-like interface, directly calling methods on the Item and Account class.
+The first is a ActiveResource-like interface, directly calling methods on the Drop and Account classes.
 The second option is to interact through a Client interface.

 * [Familiarise yourself with the documentation](http://rubydoc.info/github/aaronrussell/cloudapp_api/)